 A will can be changed through a codicil.
 It has all the legal requirements of a will, so as a practical matter, just writing a new will may be a better idea.
 Part of the language of this new will should state that older wills are canceled and no longer valid.
 An older will can also be invalidated if it and all copies are destroyed.

 What type of lawyer helps with wills?
 One who knows the law and can make the probate process easier.
-A “self-proving” will uses special language that the witnesses sign and the maker’s signature is acknowledged by a notary public.
+A “self-proving” will, using special language, is signed by witnesses and the maker’s signature is acknowledged by a notary public.
 When it’s used, a “self-proving” will can move through probate court without the witnesses’ appearing in court to attest to the will’s validity.

 Do You Need a Lawyer to Draw Up a Will?